 Although each compound appears to be beneficial in its own way, studies suggest that hemp's effects are most notable when these compounds are working in tandem.
 The ways in which these bioactive molecules work together to produce and enhance desired effects have been called the entourage effect.

 The Entourage Effect

 Teamwork makes the dream work.
 A popular term in cannabis literature, the entourage effect refers to the combined power of different cannabinoids, terpenes, and phenolics to enhance each other’s desired effects when they are consumed together.
 The entourage effect is one reason why full-spectrum and broad-spectrum hemp extracts can be more powerful than single chemical isolates.

-The cannabis plant is chock full of bioactive substances that exert effects on the human body.
 Phenolic compounds are the main therapeutic plant chemicals found in full-spectrum hemp oils.
-The two most famous phenolic compounds are cannabinoids and terpenes.
+The two most famous phenolic compounds are cannabinoids and terpenes, but many others exist.

 Despite deriving their name from the cannabis plant, cannabinoids can be found throughout nature.
 Both plants and mammals produce cannabinoids, which are even present in human breast milk.

 More than 120 cannabinoids have been identified and although they all share a similar architecture, each variation produces slightly different effects on our bodies.
 The major cannabinoids include THC, CBD, THC-A, THC-V, CBD-A, CBC, CBN, and CBG.